ranazrad/devops-in-practice/terraform/examples/e1/README.md

-# Acme Terraform AWS Plan Example
+# Acme Terraform AWS Example

-This contains a basic Terraform configuration to demonstrate how to authenticate with AWS, initialize the working directory, and generate an execution plan.
+This contains a basic Terraform configuration to demonstrate how to authenticate with AWS, initialize the working directory, generate an execution plan, apply the changes, inspect the state, and destroy the infrastructure.

 ## Prerequisites